 Although the direct relationship is unknown, research suggests that a decrease in the local deer population could reduce the number of deer-vehicle collisions (Curtis 2002).
-This decrease would not be realized in the early years of the plan, as the deer population would remain at high levels and changes in deer movements as a result of the sharpshooting activities may temporarily increase the number of deer-vehicle collisions.
+This decrease would not be realized in the early years of the plan, as the deer population would remain at high levels and changes in deer movements as a result of the sharpshooting activities may temporarily increase the probability of being involved in a deer-vehicle collision.
 As the population was reduced and deer reduction activities became less prevalent, however, a reduction in deer-vehicle collisions could be expected.
 Deer have most likely become accustomed to foraging on ornamental plants grown outside the park and would not cease to do so.
 However, the number of deer crossing the roads to reach these ornamental plantings and to get from one area of the park to another would decrease.
+Although there have not been any reported injuries related to deer-vehicle collisions, the likelihood of being involved in a deer-vehicle collision would be expected to decrease proportionately with the reduction of the deer population.
+This would result in a long-term beneficial impact.

 A similar relationship may exist between deer density and deer tick populations.
-As the deer population was reduced and deer reduction activities became less prevalent, a potential reduction in deer tick populations could be expected, reducing the probability of visitors and employees encountering a deer tick.
-The number of host species available to deer ticks would also decrease, possibly decreasing tick populations and Although there have not been any reported injuries related to deervehicle collisions and the number of visitors and employees that have encountered a deer tick or acquired Lyme disease within the park is unknown, the chance for such impacts should decrease proportionately with the reduction of the deer population.
+As the deer population was reduced and deer reduction activities became less prevalent, a potential reduction in deer tick populations could be expected, reducing the likelihood of visitors and employees encountering a deer tick (CDC 2009; Stafford 2007).
+The number of host species available to deer ticks would also decrease, possibly decreasing tick populations and reducing the likelihood of encountering a deer tick.
 This would result in a long-term beneficial impact.
+Beneficial impacts would be moderated by restoration of the forest understory.
+As the forest understory is restored, environmental conditions for ticks may improve (e.g., moisture) and higher, more dense vegetation along trails (which provides ticks better access to visitors) may increase the likelihood of encountering a deer tick.
+This would result in a long-term, moderate, adverse impact.
+Although the number of visitors and employees that have encountered a deer tick or acquired Lyme disease within the park is unknown, reduction in the number of hosts available to support tick populations and restoration of the forest understory would result in an overall long-term, moderate, adverse impact.